thewca/wca-regulations/wca-regulations_2012.md

     - 8a6) be publicly accessible.
     - 8a7) use the authentic Speedstacks Stackmat timer (Generation 2 or Pro) for time measurement.
     - 8a8) be open, by default, to all who wish to compete.
 Restrictions must be approved by the WCA Board and clearly stated on the competition website when the competition is announced.
-- 8f) If WCA regulations are not correctly observed during a competition, the WCA Board may disqualify affected attempts.
+- 8f) If WCA Regulations are not correctly observed during a competition, the WCA Board may disqualify affected attempts.

 ## Article 9: Events